-Students who are visually impaired and legally blind students may receive accommodation services through Student Disability Services (SDS).
+Students who have a visual disability and legally blind students may receive accommodation services through Student Disability Services (SDS).
 Different degrees of visual acuity may hinder a student's ability to perform at a level comparable to visual students.
 Students must have corrected vision no better than 20/70 for a diagnosis of a visual impairment.
 After a visual impairment is diagnosed as stable, vision may continue to deteriorate.

-Students who are legally blind have less than 20/20 vision in the better eye or a very limited field of vision.
-Their vision may be blurred, cloudy, double, or spotted.
-Sometimes, peripheral vision or central vision may be impaired.
+Students who are legally blind have less than 20/200 vision in the better eye or a very limited field of vision.
+Their vision may be blurred, cloudy, double or spotted.
+Sometimes peripheral vision or central vision may be impaired.
 Students experiencing any of these visual problems should contact us.

 helpful hints for blind/vision impaired students